 The major in Interdisciplinary Studies: Arts and Humanities is appropriate for students who wish to design a program of study that spans a broad range of disciplines.
 The student who wishes to pursue this major should contact the Office of Student Academic Services of the Dorothy F. Schmidt College of Arts and Letters for advising.
-As appropriate, the student will be referred to the program director, Dr. Ann Branaman.
+As appropriate, the student will be referred to the program director, Dr. Barclay Barrios.
 Please make an appointment to consult with an advisor from Student Academic Services for more information.

 In addition to the University and College requirements for admission and graduation, the requirements for the major in Interdisciplinary Studies: Arts and Humanities are as follows: